driis/dr.BmwData/docs/ARCHITECTURE.md

 # Architecture Documentation

 This document provides detailed technical information about the dr.BmwData library implementation.
+It exists both for humans, but in particular to guide AI agents on the codebase.

 ## Authentication

 The library implements the **OAuth 2.0 Device Code Flow** for authentication with the BMW CarData API.

+## Agent rules
+* Before any task is started, the agent must read the ARCHITECTURE.md file.
+* The agent must always follow the rules in the ARCHITECTURE.md file.
+* When a task is completed, the agent must update the ARCHITECTURE.md file to reflect the changes.
+* When a task is completed, there must be zero build warnings or errors.
+* All tests must pass.
+* Do not make any other changes than what is required to complete the task.
+* Prefer modern C# features and patterns.

 ### Components